Monthly Archives: March 2023

 Slovenia Section

 Lucija Brezočnik received her B.Sc. and M.Sc. degrees from the Faculty of Electrical Engineering and Computer Science of the University of Maribor, Slovenia.
 She is a teaching assistant and Ph.D. candidate.
-She works on several projects in the industry and is the author of a few journal papers, more than 20 conference papers, one book chapter, and is a reviewer for more than 40 recognized peer-review journals.
+She works on several projects in the industry and is the author of a few journal papers, more than 20 conference papers, one book chapter, and is a reviewer for more than 40 recognised peer-reviewed journals.
 Her research interests include machine learning, computational intelligence, data science, swarm intelligence, software engineering, and agile software development.
 For her work, she received several international and local awards and grants for her research activities.
 She is also the current IEEE Slovenia Vice-Chair and past IEEE WiE Slovenia chair.

 Omar Salameh